CristianICS/gdal-pansharpening/README.md

 Finally run code with `python path/to/pyfile.py`.

+## Further development

+The resulted product is not as good as other pansharpening technics, e.g., "weighted" Brovey method.
+Test HPF with another *kernel* sizes to retrieve the spatial component of the Panchromatic image.

+![Comparison of PAN original image, derived HPF product and "weighted" Brovey method computed with gdal_pansharpen tool.](pansharp_comp.png)

 ## References

 Amro, I., Mateos, J., Vega, M., Molina, R., & Katsaggelos, A. K. (2011).
 A survey of classical methods and new trends in pansharpening of multispectral images.
 EURASIP Journal on Advances in Signal Processing, 2011(1), 79. https://doi.org/10.1186/1687-6180-2011-79